samrwright/govuk-design-system/src/components/header/index.md

   name: "GOV.UK header",
   criteria: [
     {
-      text: "all page content can be seen when the user interacts with a dropdown menu",
+      text: "make sure all page content can be seen when the user interacts with a dropdown menu",
       anchor: "wcag-do-not-cover-content"
     },
     {
-      text: "help links can be found in a consistent place on each page",
+      text: "make sure help links can be found in a consistent place on each page",
       anchor: "wcag-consistent-help-links"
     }
   ]